wensontsai/friendtree_breams/README.md

-# React Project with Node Express Backend
+# React Project with Node Express Backend Sequelize MYSQL

 > Example on using create-react-app with a Node Express Backend